victorvictoria-maker/linkedListPresentation/slides.md

 ### Advantages

 Unlike arrays, linked lists are a dynamic data structure that can be resized at run-time without needing to reallocate or reorganize the entire structure; Linked lists allow for dynamic memory allocation.
-Nodes are not stored contiguously in memory, so they can be located anywhere in the memory which is beneficial for implementing other abstract data types such as lists, stacks, and queues;In sertion and deletion operations are efficient and can be easily implemented, particularly in the middle of the list.
+Nodes are not stored contiguously in memory, so they can be located anywhere in the memory which is beneficial for implementing other abstract data types such as lists, stacks, and queues;Insertion and deletion operations are efficient and can be easily implemented, particularly in the middle of the list.

 ### Disadvantages